 “Death of William Leng”.
 Sheffield Daily Telegraph, Thursday 20 February 1902, p.6 (jpg image 1, jpg image 2)

 Leng’s friendship with Matthew is described in Leng’s own obituary in the Sheffield Daily Telegraph upon his death in 1902.
 Leng’s brother John was the editor of the Dundee Advertiser from 1851 until the 1890’s, and William worked on that newspaper between 1859-1864 before taking up his editorship of the Sheffield Daily Telegraph.
-It is interesting to note that Leng was friends with both Matthew and with Robert Chambers, the author of Vestiges of Natural Creation and the likely author of a citation of On Naval Timber and Arboriculture in 1832 (see On Naval Timber > Citations).
+It is interesting to note that Leng was friends with both Matthew and with Robert Chambers, the author of Vestiges of Natural Creation and plausibly the abridger of an extract of On Naval Timber and Arboriculture that appeared in Chambers’ Edinburgh Journal in 1832 (see On Naval Timber > Citations).
 It is also interesting to note that the obituary credits Leng with getting the Dundee Right-of-Way Association off the ground, when judging by the record at least part of that credit should go to Matthew (see the two articles in 1861 on the “Dundee Right-of-Way Association” in Newspaper Articles > Social issues)

 A Few Years at Dundee.